luckyteos/notes/Operating System Notes.md

 **Process:** Management unit.
-Sort of like a container containing items **Objects:** Runtime instances of static structures such as files, threads and processes stored in kernel space **Handle:** Reference to an object stored in the kernel space **Reference Count:** Keeps count of whether an object is being "used" or referenced
+Sort of like a container containing items **Objects:** Runtime instances of static structures such as files, threads and processes stored in kernel space **Handle:** Reference to an object stored in the kernel space **Handle Table:**
+**Reference Count:** Keeps count of whether an object is being "used" or referenced.
+If the reference count of an object is 0, OS may perform garbage collection of the object to free up memory

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MzIxNTg3MSwtMTk5Njk5NDAwOSw0MD
-g3MzgwNjgsLTU5ODg3NTAzMl19
+eyJoaXN0b3J5IjpbLTEwNzgyNzg0OTUsLTE5OTY5OTQwMDksND
+A4NzM4MDY4LC01OTg4NzUwMzJdfQ==
 -->